DataDog/integrations-core/etcd/README.md

     logs_enabled: true
     ```

-2. Add this configuration block to your `etcd.d/conf.yaml` file to start collecting your etcd logs:
+2. Uncomment and edit this configuration block at the bottom of your `etcd.d/conf.yaml`:

     ```yaml
     logs: